AndreaB2000/ASW-project/docs/doc.md

 #### Learning Outcome

 By reviewing these comparisons, Victor identifies a recurring mistake in his opening setup.
-He uses community forums integrated on the site to discuss these insights with other experienced players.

 ## Persona 2: The New Player

 ### Profile

-Name: Jordan
+- Name: Jordan
-Experience: New to the game, with minimal experience in Sandpiles
+- Experience: New to the game, with minimal experience in Sandpiles
-Goal: Establish a foothold in ranked play and improve through competitive matches Usage Pattern: Just registered, excited to test skills in a ranked environment, learning from early wins and losses
+- Goal: Establish a foothold in ranked play and improve through competitive matches
+- Usage Pattern: Just registered, excited to test skills in a ranked environment, learning from early wins and losses

 ### Scenario 1: New Account Creation and First Ranked Game